 Types of external data

-There are four relevant external data types: open data, paid data, shared data, and web data.
+There are four relevant external data types: public web data, open data, paid data, and shared data.
 While all four types have a common feature of stemming from external data sources, they differ in provenance, access, costs, structure, and further dimensions.

-• Paid data is acquired from data providers or data marketplaces.
-It’s commercially available at a certain cost.
+- Paid data is acquired from data providers or data marketplaces.
+Typically, it has gone through some processing to improve the quality.

 These types can be also classified as traditional and advanced, based on the ways the data gets collected.